COVID LEVEL KILLS SHAKESPEARE IN THE GARDEN

 The entertainment began at 4.30pm with Daisy van Wel singing till 5.15pm when the play started.
 The performance by the cast of dynamic young actors, most of whom are SGCNZ Alumni, was quick-witted, clever and entertaining.

 Garage Project treated us to a delicious new brew made especially for the event, which was poured from oak barrels and to accompany the ale there was a traditional roast dinner available for purchase in the Garden Bar at the interval.

 It was an evening full of ferocious fun, festive food and fabulous fermented fluids.

 Read Alive Series

-Read Alive, a programme of staged readings, is challenging emerging directors to breathe life into rarely performed plays from the Elizabethan and Jacobean periods – in a single day.
-Actors arrive at 10am, are given their scripts, and work on them for less than 6 hours before a public staged reading at 4:30pm.
-The programme takes its inspiration from the highly successful Read Not Dead sessions at Shakespeare’s Globe in London and is hosted by The Lord Lackbeards Touring Company and SGCNZ, with funding from the Emerging Artists’ Trust.
+Read Alive, a programme of staged readings, challenged emerging directors to breathe life into rarely performed plays from the Elizabethan and Jacobean periods – in a single day.
+Actors arrived at 10am, were given their scripts, and worked on them for less than 6 hours before a public staged reading at 4:30pm.
+The programme took its inspiration from the highly successful Read Not Dead sessions at Shakespeare’s Globe in London and was hosted by The Lord Lackbeards Touring Company and SGCNZ, with funding from the Emerging Artists’ Trust.

 Read Alive: The Knight of the Burning Pestle

 October’s Read Alive was The Knight of the Burning Pestle directed by Lyndon Hood.
 An early modern classic, the play satirizes chivalric romances and talks directly to the audience from the very start.